lemlac/mulem/docs/reference.md

 You can also define a type with a meta function.
 The meta functions parameters in `[]` will be inferred if it returns a function or type and you call it with parentheses `()`.
 In other words, `meta(_)` is equal to `meta[_](_)`.

 ```
--- Note that this is not the actual definition for an maybe type `T?`.
+-- Note that this is not the actual definition for a maybe type `T?`.
 This is just a user-defined enum that uses the same pattern.
 MyMaybe[T] :: enum =
     Some(T)
     None